“The Knowledge Library”

 2- By descent: A person born out of India after 26 January 1950 but before 10 December 1992 is a citizen by descent if his father was a citizen at the time of his birth.
 A person born out of India after 10 Dec 1992 is a citizen if either of his parents is an Indian citizen.
 A person born out of India after 3 December 2004, is a citizen if his birth is registered at the Indian consulate within 1 year of his birth, this has to be accompanied by an undertaking from parents that she doesn’t hold any other citizenship.

-3- By registration: Central government can register a person as a citizen if he has been a resident of India for at least 7 years.
+3- By registration: The central government can register a person as a citizen if he has been a resident of India for at least 7 years.
 He has minor children who are citizens of India.
 He has parents who are citizens of India.
 Who is married to a citizen of India?

 1. Is ready to surrender the citizenship of another country when he receives Indian citizenship.

-4. He has been a resident of India or in service to Govt of India for 14 yrs preceding the said period of 12 months.
+4. He has been a resident of India or in service to Govt of India for 14 years preceding the said period of 12 months.

 5. He shall on grant of naturalization continue to reside in India or serve under the Govt of India or society, trust, or company run by Indians.

 6. Govt of India can waive all conditions for a person with a distinguished record in the field of science, human progress, peace, philosophy, art, and literature.
-Every naturalized citizen must take the oath of allegiance to the constitution.
+Every naturalized citizen must take the oath of allegiance to the Constitution.

 5- By incorporation of territory: If a foreign territory becomes part of India then the Govt of India can specify who amongst the people of that territory can become citizens of India.